ceph/ceph/doc/mgr/influx.rst

 Enabling
 --------

-To enable the module the following steps must be taken in order:
+To enable the module, the following should be performed:
-- Load the module by including this in the ceph.conf file
+- Load module by including this in the ceph.conf file

 ::

     [mgr]
         mgr_modules = influx

-- Restart the mgr-daemon ``systemctl restart ceph-mgr@<mymonitor>``
 - Initialize the module to run every set interval  ``ceph mgr module enable influx``

 ---------